Elon Musk May Have Subtly Revealed Who Satoshi is

 Computer scientist Nick Szabo

-Nick first unveiled Bit gold in a private mailing list called "Libtech" that he started in 1998 with famous programmers Wei Dai, Hal Finney and economists George Selgin and Larry White as recipients.
-Nick described all four men as inspirations for his continued work on Bit gold.
+Szabo first unveiled Bit gold in a private mailing list called "Libtech" that he started in 1998 with famous programmers Wei Dai, Hal Finney and economists George Selgin and Larry White as recipients.
+Szabo describes all four men as inspirations for his continued work on Bit gold.

-In fact, in 2008, on his stunning blog called Unenumerated, Nick penned a new post called "Bit gold markets."
-In this piece, Szabo described ways in which he could create markets for his cryptocurrency and used various Bitcoin terms such as "chain of digital signature" and "miners."
+In fact, on his stunning blog, Unenumerated, Szabo penned a 2008 post called "Bit gold markets."
+In this piece, Szabo described ways in which he could create markets for his cryptocurrency and used various Satoshi terms such as "chain of digital signature" and "miners."

 The timing couldn't be more spot on: this blog post was written in April 2008, 6 months before the Bitcoin whitepaper.
-Szabo also asked for help coding bit gold in the comment section of that same blog post, implying Bit gold was not a dead project.
+In addition, Szabo also asked for help coding Bit gold in the comment section of that same blog post, implying Bit gold was not a dead project.
+He even suggested in another comment that someone should implement a better version of Bit gold.

-Elon Musk didn't outright say that Nick was Satoshi, but that was arguably what he subtly revealed.
+Elon Musk didn't outright say that Szabo was Satoshi, but that was what he subtly revealed.
 Regardless, it certainly isn't Craig "Faketoshi" Wright.
-Speaking of the fraud, Craig and Calvin's media cult called CoinGeek released an article dismissing Musk's statements about Nick as false.
+Speaking of Faketoshi, BSV media arm, CoinGeek, released an article dismissing Musk's statements about Szabo as false.

-They also asserted in the article that Craig is the real Satoshi and Nick doesn't qualify.
-I find that claim incredibly fascinating, given Craig hasn't written a single non-plagiarized academic paper on crypto, and Nick Szabo has over 20+ published pieces.
+They also asserted in the article that Wright is the real Satoshi and Szabo doesn't qualify.
+I find these claims incredibly fascinating, given Wright plagiarizes academic papers on crypto, while Nick Szabo has over 20+ published research pieces.